Table of contents

 What is the Difference Between DevOps and DevSecOps?

-Software development and IT teams’ processes are combined and automated by the DevOps collection of technologies, methods, and mindset.
+The DevOps collection of technologies, methods, and mindset combines and automates software development and IT teams’ processes.
 Development, security, and operations are abbreviated as DevSecOps.
-At each phase of the SDLC, security is automated.
+Security is automated at each phase of the SDLC.

-DevOps’ primary objective is to eliminate communication gaps between teams, which will speed up the development and deployment of new code.
-DevSecOps aims to bring security throughout the development process while enhancing accessibility, scalability, and speed.
+DevOps’ primary objective is to eliminate communication gaps between teams, speeding up the development and deployment of new code.
+DevSecOps aims to bring security throughout development while enhancing accessibility, scalability, and speed.
 While DevOps is focused on software development and automation, DevSecOps emphasizes how crucial it is for developers to write secure, legal code.
 Their job is to minimize downtime and data loss.
 These are the main differences between DevOps Vs DevSecOps.

 Get Started with DevOps

-An organization would have to discuss several issues during the DevOps adoption process, from cooperation to CI/CD.
-DevOps is more than just production methods.
-Thus, it is not to everyone’s taste.
+An organization must discuss several issues during the DevOps adoption process, from cooperation to CI/CD.
+DevOps is more than just a production method; it is not for everyone’s taste.
 Most people remove this by using an MSP like Veritis, the Stevie Awards winner in the DevOps consulting services.

-For a range of clients, Veritis has created cutting-edge solutions.
+Veritis has created cutting-edge solutions for a range of clients.
 We have the DevOps knowledge to meet your demands, whether you’re a Fortune 500 firm or a startup.
 Contact us with your specific requirements, and we’ll create custom solutions that help you reach your full potential.

 Got Questions?
 Schedule A Call